gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

 # 3. Business Content in Datasphere

 This is SAP Business Content in Datasphere, which is similar to SAP BW Content in BW system.
-Theire data are loaded from the corresponding CDSViews, the datasources, in S/4HANA system.
+Their data are loaded from the corresponding CDSViews, the datasources, in S/4HANA system.
 The CDSView name is part of the name of the local table.

 ![alt text](/Roadmap/images/BC1.png?raw=true)